m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 objects to jitter due to the projection away from one object moving them into overlap with another one.

-Whatever method you choose, allowing a bit of slop can make a big difference.
+Whatever method you choose, leaving a bit of _slop_ can make a big difference.
 This means scaling position errors down slightly before solving them, so that they're never quite resolved completely.
 This guarantees that resting contacts get a collision every frame, eliminating jitter caused by overcorrections